stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Razer Chroma support for Razer Blade notebooks and most latest Razer devices is not implemented yet.
 And suppose will never will be implemented.

-Thanks to [osx-razer-blade](https://github.com/boo-dev/osx-razer-blade) project I'm already have enough information and working already on cli tool to control Razer Blade keyboard and logo.
+Thanks to [osx-razer-blade](https://github.com/boo-dev/osx-razer-blade) project I'm already have enough information and working already on cli tool to control Razer Blade keyboard and logo Chroma lighting.

 Undervolting